Larouyan/larouyan.github.io/docs/index.md

 # About the Dataset

-This dataset consists beer reviews collected over period of 17 years (2001 to 2017) from two beer rating websites: BeerAdvocate (https://www.beeradvocate.com/) and RateBeer (https://www.ratebeer.com/).
+This dataset consists beer reviews collected over period of 17 years (2001 to 2017) from two beer rating websites: [BeerAdvocate](https://www.beeradvocate.com/) and [RateBeer](https://www.ratebeer.com/).
 The dataset contain both textual and numerical data.

 Following some analysis, the decision was made to merge the datasets from both platforms.
 This merging process aimed to obtain more robust and meaningful results in terms of expert and non-expert ratings.
 It was observed that combining both datasets reduces more the bias than considering each dataset in isolation.
 To mitigate potential biases introduced by the merger, a standardization procedure was implemented for the different rating systems used by the two websites.